Plants on a Budget: Busting the Myth of Expense

 4. Shop Frozen, Canned, and Bulk

-Frozen spinach?
-A dollar.
-Pre-packaged?
-Four, and it wilts by Tuesday.
-Canned beans, diced tomatoes, corn—these are your budget-friendly best friends.
+Canned beans, diced tomatoes, green or split-red lentils —these are your budget-friendly best friends.
 They last forever, cook fast, and save you from “there’s nothing to eat” panic.

 And if your store has bulk bins?
 Jackpot.
 Load up on lentils, oats, rice, and spices for way less than pre-packaged versions.
 Bring your own jars if you want to feel extra smug.